PPT2GIFa (Lite + PRO) for PowerPointConvert static PowerPoint slides to animated GIF images

 PPT2GIFa Lite is a new FREE add-in for PowerPoint

 We’ve been hard at work creating a tool that will allow you to create animated GIF images using PowerPoint.
-It’s not designed to convert a fully transitioning/animated slide show but to take multiple static captures of your slides and create a GIFa image with them.
+It’s not designed to convert a fully transitioning/animated slide show but to take multiple static captures of your slides and create an animated GIF89a image with them.
 Now you can use your PowerPoint skills to create animated GIF images that can be round-tripped* and used in PowerPoint or on the web.

 *round-tripping is the process of creating content in PowerPoint,